 Daria Carden, Dunmore Office Manager, EMAIL

-A former parent of two Songadeewin campers, Daria has been “the voice” of Keewaydin Dunmore since 1999.
+Daria has been “the voice” of Keewaydin Dunmore since 1999.
 As the Keewaydin Dunmore Office Manager Daria works closely with parents to ensure their child is ready for camp!
-From health forms to questions, Daria is the go to gal for all things Keewaydin Dunmore.
+From health forms to questions, Daria is the go-to gal for all things Keewaydin Dunmore.
 In addition, Daria is the technology guru for the Keewaydin Foundation and its programs.
-In her free time Daria enjoys knitting, gardening, and foster parenting dogs.
-Daria resides in Brandon, Vermont with her husband, Joe, and her pekingese Rupert ( who is a much-loved addition to the winter office).
+In her free time, Daria enjoys knitting and gardening.
+Daria resides in South Carolina with her husband, Joe, and her dogs Rupert, Diesel, and Lilly Potter.

-Annette brought her southern charm to the Keewaydin in 2014 as the Foundation Office Manager.
+Annette brought her southern charm to the Keewaydin in 2014 as the Foundation Office Manager, and further added to her duties as a Deveopment Associate in 2021.
 Always a smiling face and a friendly voice, Annette works closely with the parents of Keewaydin Temagami campers.
 Whether it’s arranging travel, answering questions, or keeping on top of the Keewaydin Temagami staff, Annette’s got her finger on the pulse.
 In her free time, Annette is a musician at heart and can be heard all over Vermont, she is also an amazing cook and mother of six.
-Annette lives in Bridport, VT with her family and their two toy poodles.
+Annette lives in Middlebury, VT with her family.

 Katie came to Keewaydin in 2014 after spending 23 years at the ACSWD in Middlebury.
 Quick with a laugh or sound advice, she brings her wealth of experience to handle all billing and accounting matters for the Foundation and its programs.
 In her free time Katie enjoys cooking, gardening, visiting the ocean and spending time with friends and family.
-Katie lives in Brandon, Vermont with her husband and two children.
+Katie currently hails from Rutland, Vermont.